kasimsiddiqui/carpool-buddy/README.md

 }
 ```

-POST /api/trip/:stringifiedJSON
+POST /api/trip
   creates a trip entry in the database.
-Needs a stringified JSON object
+Needs a JSON object
-  with the trip origin, originTime, dest, destTime, weekDays, map, and userId
+  attached to req.body.trip with the trip origin, originTime, dest,
-  it should look like:
+  destTime, weekDays, map, and userId. it should look like:

 ```
-{"origin":"map coordinates", "originTime":"08:00 AM", "dest":"map coordinates",
+req.body.trip = {"origin":"map coordinates", "originTime":"08:00 AM", "dest":"map coordinates",
  "weekDays":"mon, tue, thu, sat", "userId":"9H83TY3H12"}
 ```